mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Trolley reported now moved to outside play area, 21st May :- [7599817](https://www.fixmystreet.com/report/7599817)
+- This tree is blocking the street light it needs cutting back hanging in my garden and compromising my wall foundation, 21st May :- [7599669](https://www.fixmystreet.com/report/7599669)
 - Bollard missing on a very lane, 21st May :- [7599399](https://www.fixmystreet.com/report/7599399)
 - Why is someone allowed to camp on the busy pavement??, 21st May :- [7599083](https://www.fixmystreet.com/report/7599083)
 - Stinging nettles overgrown path, 21st May :- [7598667](https://www.fixmystreet.com/report/7598667)